Background pattern

 • Difficulty swallowing

-These adverse effects are caused by the relaxation of distant muscles from the injection site.
+These adverse effects are caused by the relaxation of muscles distant from the injection site.

-Reporting of adverse reactions
+Reporting of side effects

-If you experience any type of adverse reaction, consult your doctor or pharmacist, even if it is a possible adverse reaction that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use:https://www.notificaram.es.
-By reporting adverse reactions, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Unopened vial: Do not store at a temperature above 25°C.
+Unopened vial: Do not store above 25°C.

 Reconstituted solution: Chemical and physical stability has been demonstrated for 24 hours at 2°C to 8°C.